miksto/miksto.github.io/led-lamp/index.md

 ### Lampshade, stand etc

 * The lamp shade is made from a cut PET bottle, and wrapped in a decorative window film found at Daiso in Tokyo.
-By glueing sawed off pieces of a square wood stick to the bottom of the lamp shade, some air is allowed to flow and cool the LEDs.
+By gluing sawed off pieces of a square wood stick to the bottom of the lamp shade, some air is allowed to flow and cool the LEDs.

 * PVC pipe to wrap the led strip around.